 Population using solid fuels for cooking: How many citizens would potentially value alternative fuel sources to cook?

 Distributed clean energy value chains: What local mini-hydro and mini-wind equipment makers, mini-photovoltaic systems providers, and other similar types of players exist in-country?

 Distributed clean energy service providers: What local retailers, pay-as-you go facilitators, insurance providers, and others specializing in off-grid and small-scale clean energy services are in-country?

 For 2016, the Climatescope methodology for off-grid countries was refined, building on the experience acquire in the previous editions of the index.
 In addition, six barriers specific to off-grid countries focusing on the challenges to the importing and retailing of off-grid renewable technology products were introduced.

-Scoring approaches employed in the first four editions of Climatescope were also used for this 2015 edition.
+Scoring approaches employed in the first five editions of Climatescope were also used for this 2017 edition.
 These include:

 - Indexing – The Climatescope index is based entirely on a 0-5 scoring system, with 5 representing the highest possible score.
 Using the indexing approach, the country with the maximum output for a given indicator, after levelization in most cases, received the highest score in the index (5).

 All other countries’ outputs were mapped relative to the maximum score.
 This approach was employed on quantitative indicators such as clean energy installed capacity, clean energy investment and electrification rate.
 For growth rates, benchmark maximum high score scores were capped at 150% to avoid extremely high rates (e.g. where a small country has added a single, significant project onto a very low base) impacting all nations unfairly.